A 5-Minute Guide To Vitamin D: Here's What It Is & Why It's So Important

 So what's the solution?
 Vitamin D supplements, a key tool for most.
 I suggest choosing a high-quality, high-potency supplement that contains vitamin D3 (which is the body's preferred form) and optimizes the fat-soluble absorption of this critical micronutrient.
 Want specific recommendations?
 Check out our vitamin D supplement roundup.

-- Most Americans have a dietary vitamin D gap and many are vitamin D insufficient or deficient.
+- Most Americans2 have a dietary vitamin D gap and many are vitamin D insufficient or deficient.

 - Vitamin D is both a vitamin and a preprohormone essential for nearly every single bodily function.*